Quick Skillet Cheesy Fajita Nachos

 - Tortilla chips

-- Sour cream, salsa, olives, fresh cilantro, avocado or any other topping you like
+- Optional toppings: sour cream, salsa, olives, fresh cilantro, avocado, or any other topping you like

 - In a 12-inch nonstick skillet, heat the olive oil over medium heat.
 Add the onions, bell pepper, corn, salt and pepper.

 - Saute the vegetables, stirring occasionally, for 3-4 minutes until they have softened and onions have turned translucent.

 - Add the beans, tomatoes, broth, cumin, and oregano.
 Bring the mixture to a gentle simmer, and cook for 5 minutes, stirring occasionally to prevent sticking.

 - Stir in the chicken and lime juice.
 Cook until heated through, 1-2 minutes.
 Season to taste with additional salt and pepper, if needed.

 - Sprinkle the cheese over the top of the mixture and cover with a lid or foil until the cheese is melted, 2-3 minutes.